p0457/Rocket.Chat.App-foaas/README.md

 # Rocket.Chat.App-foaas

-Utilizes FOASS (http://foaas.com/) to generate an appropriate response.
+Utilizes FOAAS (http://foaas.com/) to generate an appropriate response.

 ## Docker
 A Dockerfile and docker-compose are provided.